 - Build relationships.
 To facilitate collaboration, call organizers should help develop trust amongst team members.Try to block out time for a little chitchat in the beginning of the call (this can double as an audio/video check).
 A bit of lightheartedness fosters camaraderie and makes it easier for team members to share ideas as the call progresses.This is especially critical for remote workers who lack face-time opportunities.

 - Ditch the dictatorship.
 You’ll get more out of the meeting if participants are engaged.
 Model good video conferencing etiquette by inviting ideas and input instead of simply directing traffic.
 If someone has an accessibility issue or difficulty piping up, employ Chat to draw out questions, responses or feedback.

 - Be patient.
 If someone doesn’t respond immediately, give them a few seconds.
 Participants might be desperately trying to unmute themselves.

 - If you are presenting, practice.
-Use video recording software to record yourself and play it back to scan for any weak points or choppy transitions.
+Record yourself and play it back to scan for any weak points or choppy transitions.
 When the time comes, smooth out your presentation by minimizing the windows you need to access in order of viewing.